 It’s got a creamy, melt-in-your mouth texture and tastes very much like a Thin Mint cookie.
 Though I’m not usually a huge fan of peppermint as a flavor, it really works in this recipe.

-The steps are really simple, too.
+The steps are super simple, too.
 Feel free to make it during a blissful moment of alone time in the kitchen or while explaining the purpose of eyebrows, why camels have humps and where penguins lay their eggs – it will turn out beautifully either way.

 Chocolate Peppermint Freezer Fudge Recipe